ademola-raimi/UserManagement/README.md

 Or
 `composer test`

-##NOTE!
+## NOTE!
 NOTE!
 NOTE!

 I also took out time to write automation test.
 Codeception, Selenium server and chrome driver is used for this part.
 You don't need to install them, I already included the tools in the project

 To run the test, run:
 `vendor/bin/codecept run `
-#note that you need to start your server before running the test
+# note that you need to start your server before running the test
+# you also need to start selenium server by running:
+`java -jar selenium-server-standalone-3.13.0.jar`

 This will open up chrome automatically and run all the UI tests